 American military officials have voiced concern about terrorist activity in the region.

 “I would tell you at this time, we are not winning,” Air Force Maj.
-Gen. J. Marcus Hicks, head of U.S. Special Operations Command Africa, told reporters on the sidelines of Flintlock, a military training exercise in Burkina Faso last month.
+Gen. J. Marcus Hicks, head of U.S. Special Operations Command Africa, said in an interview with Voice of America on the sidelines of Flintlock, a military training exercise in Burkina Faso last month.

 The threat is intensifying months after the Pentagon announced plans to reduce U.S. forces in Africa by 10 percent in coming years — largely in West Africa — as the Trump administration shifts its priority to checking Chinese and Russian influence.